Dazed and Confused

 Narrative Framework

-This structural analysis employs systematic plot point analysis that identifies crucial turning points.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Dazed and Confused against these established plot points, we can identify how Richard Linklater utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Dazed and Confused within the comedy genre.

 Richard Linklater's Structural Approach